carj/pyPreservica/docs/index.rst

 This version of the documentation is for use against a Preservica 6.3/6.2 system

 For Preservica 6.0 and 6.1 see `the previous version <https://pypreservica.readthedocs.io/en/v6.1/>`_

+pyPreservica is an open source 3rd party library and is not affiliated with `Preservica Ltd <https://preservica.com/>`_

 -------------------